 Exposure to toxic chemicals in everyday life has increasingly become a health concern.
 More than 80,000 chemicals are used in commerce today, and only a small fraction have been tested for effects on human health.
-There is growing evidence that environmental exposures to some chemicals contribute to cancer, asthma, reproductive disorders and other heath impacts.
+There is growing evidence that environmental exposures to some chemicals contribute to cancer, asthma, reproductive disorders and other health conditions.

-At Kaiser Permanente, we’re committed to researching and sourcing safer alternatives to products such as cleaners, solvents, disinfectants, plastics used in medical devices and building materials, flame retardants, and formaldehyde.
+At Kaiser Permanente, we’re continually researching and sourcing safer alternatives to products such as cleaners, solvents, disinfectants, plastics used in medical devices and building materials, flame retardants, and formaldehyde.

 In 2010, Kaiser Permanente developed the Sustainability Scorecard as a way to rate our medical supplies on how eco-friendly and non-toxic they are.
 The scorecard is the first of its kind for health care and enables Kaiser Permanente to better choose products that reduce environmental and human health impacts while also encouraging our suppliers to increase their offerings of eco-friendly supplies.
 You can download a version of the Sustainability Scorecard for reference.